dalibor/dalibornasevic.com/_posts/2017-02-21-faster-ci-builds-using-an-in-memory-database.md

 ### Run MySQL in Docker container

-If you're now familiar with Docker you can skip this section.
+If you're not familiar with Docker you can skip this section.
 If you are familiar or you want to get familiar, first [install it](https://docs.docker.com/engine/installation/), and then just setup a MySQL container with the following command:

 ```bash
 sudo docker run \